 As this is not a widespread practice in all European markets, the decision was made for 2016 season to only use ISS-selected peers in the European pay-for-performance model.
 Following market feedback from both institutional investors as well as corporate issuers, in 2017 ISS introduced the company-selected peer methodology to the European P4P.
-Although disclosure remains limited (i.e., the level of disclosure is approximately 11% of the 2018 coverage universe), disclosure of peers is encouraged as a best-practice.
+Although the disclosure of peers remains limited (i.e., the level of disclosure is approximately 20% of the 2020 coverage universe), an increasing share of companies are disclosing peers and it is encouraged as a best-practice.